po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/01-Activities/08-Stu_Flexbox-Placement/README.md

-# Fix the Flexbox Components
+# Fix the Flexbox Placement

 In this activity, you will work with a partner to debug some broken code to properly position elements with flexbox justification and alignment.